Private 1st Class John E. Adams, Jr. (1921–1944)

 Gladwin wrote that Fleet Radio Unit Pacific had intercepted and decrypted a Japanese message about the convoy.
 The message was incomplete, indicating that Shinyo Maru had 750 (blank) aboard.
 The British Radio Unit Eastern Fleet decryption of the same message revealed that it was 750 prisoners of war, but reached the Americans too late.
 Gladwin concluded that “FRUPAC misinterpreted this crucial part of the message with fatal consequences.”

-In fact, as Gregory F. Michno’s research indicates, it is doubtful that the mistake altered the outcome in any way:
+On the other hand, Gregory F. Michno argued that it is doubtful that the mistake altered the outcome in any way:

 The Allies often knew the names of the ships carrying POWs, but even so, the submarines could not identify individual ships in a convoy.
 There were no flags saying “POWs HERE,” and since subs could not get close enough to see ship names, even if not painted out, there was no way to distinguish one from another.
 They were ordered to go after a convoy.
 It would not be prudent to mention POWs; it would be counterproductive, would perhaps make the sub captains tentative in their attacks, would raise ethical and moral arguments, and it would open up avenues for possible legal actions by victims seeking reparations.